andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

 ## ⚠️ Warnings #2 of 3: Trigger overhead performance

-- Imagine 50K Inserts/second, trigger functions add commit latency, there's index maintenance, WAL activity, this might be a scalability problem
+- Triggers are scalable to a point
+- What is that point?
+50K inserts/?
+Trigger functions are one type of commit latency.
-- Could mitigate with a partitioned table and append-mostly pattern, and minimal indexes and constraints
+- Could mitigate with a partitioned table, minimal indexes and constraints
-- Otherwise: Likely need to move to async approach e.g. logical replication, CDC etc. (beyond this scope)
+- Otherwise move to async approach e.g. logical replication, CDC etc. (beyond this scope)

 ---
 <style scoped>
 section {
   color:#fff;
-  background-color: var(--theme-mistake-1);
+  background-color: var(--theme-mistake-6);
 }
 a { color: #fff; }
 </style>